 Our trips are offered in both the Spring/Summer and Fall/Winter Brochures.
 This year many people took advantage of the opportunity to join the department on the trips offered.
-Trips included the annual trips to the Boston Red Sox, Yankee Stadium, New York City and Celtics game.
-A trip to Salem's haunted happenings was enjoyed by our trip participants also.
-All the department's trips, programs and events are in our semi-annual brochures, mailed to all Brooklyn households in August and January.
+Trips included the annual trips to the Boston Red Sox, Yankee Stadium, New York City and a trip to see the Boston Bruins at the TD Garden.
+All the department's trips, programs and events are listed in our semi-annual brochures, mailed to all Brooklyn households in August and January.
 Information can also be accessed on the town website.
-We also have Facebook now at Town of Brooklyn Parks & Recreation.
-The TEEN Center can also be found online at our town website and on Facebook.
+You can also stay up to date with our department's programs and events by following us on Facebook at Town of Brooklyn Parks & Recreation.
 Flyer updates are handed out in the Brooklyn Schools to all students.
 Many registration forms are now available online, for the resident's convenience.

-The Parks & Recreation Department maintains our town parks

-and many non-recreational areas in town also including monuments, school property and snow removal on Route 6 sidewalks.
+The Parks & Recreation Department maintains our town parks and many non-recreational areas in town also including monuments, school fields and snow removal on Route 6 sidewalks, town building entryways and parking lots.
 The Michael Dragon Complex at Prince Hill Park continues to be a popular facility used by leagues and individuals throughout the year.
 This park offers a playscape, picnic tables, walking track, trails, and playing fields.
 Many take advantage of the park's lighted basketball courts.
 The softball field is utilized by the local little league teams and is now used as a "home" field for the Brooklyn school's softball team.
-The concession stand and restrooms are open during scheduled events.
-The Brooklyn School Cross Country Team once again enjoyed a season of competing and practicing on the department's well-maintained trails.
+The Brooklyn School Cross Country Team once again enjoyed a season of competing and practicing on the department's wellmaintained trails.
 The playing fields are aerated and seeded each season, to keep them at optimal condition.
 South Street Park offers a playscape, picnic tables and basketball courts, and is located at the corner of South Street and South Main Street.
 The Parks & Recreation Departments Parks Maintenance employee, along with a seasonal part time employee, maintains these parks, many walking trails, and the other areas mentioned earlier.
 The Riverside Park is used for Little League play and by anyone interested in using the volleyball court or passive walking trails.
+This was also the location of our first season of Concerts at Riverside series.
 Davis Park's 18-hole Disc Golf Course was used almost year-round and has become a popular sport for our area.